syne-tune/syne-tune/docs/command_line.md

 tuning, this is the instance where the CL launcher is started.
 For remote tuning, it is a SageMaker training job on a different instance.

-SageMaker Tune also supports the `sagemaker` back-end.
+Syne Tune also supports the `sagemaker` back-end.
 For example:

 ```bash
 python benchmarks/launch_hpo.py --scheduler hyperband_stopping --searcher bayesopt \